YaoYinYing/RosettaPy/README.md

 ```

 ## Windows?
-Yes.
+Yes

 Thanks to the official container image, it is possible to run RosettaPy on Windows.
-Here's the steps one should follow:
+Here are the steps one should follow:

-1. Enable `Windows Subsystem for Linux`, and switch to `WSL2`(https://aka.ms/wsl2kernel)
+1. Enable `Windows Subsystem for Linux`, and switch to `WSL2`(<https://aka.ms/wsl2kernel>)
 2. Install `Docker Desktop` and enable `WSL2 docker engine`.
 3. Search for the Image `rosettacommons/rosetta:<label>` where `<label>` is the version of Rosetta build you want to use.
 4. Use `RosettaContainer` class as the run node, with the image name you just pulled.